daniel-buza/method-builder/README.md

 ...
 ```

-To achieve better usability and avoid boilerplate code method builders can be
+To achieve better usability and avoid boilerplate code, method builders could be
 introduced.
 Project Lombok already provides an annotation in order to make usage
 of builders simple.
 The example method above could be annotated in the
 following way: